mayankpuvvala/mayankpuvvala/README.md

 # Mayank Puvvala

-👋 Hello, I'm Mayank Puvvala, a passionate full-stack developer and MERN enthusiast.
+👋 Hello, I'm Mayank Puvvala, a passionate full-stack developer and Machine Learning enthusiast.
 I love creating web applications that are not just functional but also beautiful.

 🌐 Full Stack Developer:
 - Proficient in the MERN (MongoDB, Express, React, Node.js) stack.